-The section 29 (2) of the Medical Ordinance states, (iii) not being qualified to be registered under any of the preceding sub-paragraphs- 2 (aa) is a citizen of Sri Lanka; (bb) (i) holds a degree of Bachelor of Medicine or an equivalent qualification of any university or medical school of any country other than Sri Lanka, which is recognized by the Medical Council for the purposes of this section having regard to the standard of medical education of such university or medical school; or The section 29 (2) (cc) of the Medical Ordinance reads as follows, '.....has passed the special examination prescribed in that behalf by the Medical Council'.
+(i) holds a degree of Bachelor of Medicine or an equivalent qualification of any university or medical school of any country other than Sri Lanka, which is recognized by the Medical Council for the purposes of this section having regard to the standard of medical education of such university or medical school; or

+(iii) not being qualified to be registered under any of the preceding sub-paragraphs-(aa) is a citizen of Sri Lanka;

+The section 29 (2) (cc) of the Medical Ordinance reads as follows,

+'.....has passed the special examination prescribed in that behalf by the Medical Council'.

 As per the aforesaid section 29(2)(iii)(bb)(i) of the Medical Ordinance, it is clear that, in addition to the requirement of having a good character (as sets out in Section 29(2)(a)), the most imperative requirement which is essential to be entitled for the provisional registration as a medical professional is the possession of a degree of a Bachelor of Medicine or an equivalent qualification of any university or a medical school of any country other than Sri Lanka, which is recognized by the SLMC.
 Further, the section gives a deep emphasis on the standards of medical education of such university or medical school.
 It is clear to this court that, the section 29 (2) of the Medical Ordinance surfaces two important facts.
 The first among such facts insists that, Sri Lanka has emphasized the freedom of medical education within or outside the country.
 Thus, the law facilitates the medical education in local and foreign universities.
 The second foremost fact signified by the section is the recognition which is given by the SLMC on the universities imparting medical knowledge.
 The Medical Ordinance has expressly recognized the freedom of Sri Lankan students to receive the foreign medical education.

 The section 29(2)(iii)(cc) further stresses on the passing of a special examination prescribed in that behalf by the SLMC.

-It is evident to this court that, the Petitioner of this case has complied with the section 29 (2)(iii)(bb)(i) of the Medical Ordinance, where she has attended and obtained medical degrees and equivalent qualifications from the foreign universities recognized by the SLMC.
-Subsequent to her university education, she requested the SLMC to issue a degree approval certificate which is a pre-condition to sit for the ERPM exam but until the institution of this action the Petitioner has not received a response and not been permitted up to date by the SLMC to sit the ERPM.
-The details of the university of the Petitioner are as follows:
+It is evident to this court that, the Petitioners of this case have complied with the section 29 (2)(iii)(bb)(i) of the Medical Ordinance, where they have attended and obtained medical degrees and equivalent qualifications from the foreign universities recognized by the SLMC.
+Subsequent to their university education, they requested the SLMC to issue a degree approval certificate which is a pre-condition to sit for the ERPM exam but until the institution of this action the Petitioners have not received a response and were not been permitted up to date by the SLMC to sit the ERPM.

+The details of the universities of the Petitioners are as follows: